1. Anything positive in chronic pain?

 The pain clinic was *very* costly, but fortunately my insurance paid for it.
 Otherwise I wouldn't have been able to afford what turned out to be an invaluable experience.
 I really learned a lot about how to do things differently, simple little things that I wouldn't have thought of on my own.
 It's been 15 years since my injury.
 I haven't been pain free since, but I've learned a lot about how to live with chronic pain and illness.

 I also learned about acceptance, but it took time.
 (That was and still is a hard one for me.)
 Be patient and gentle with yourself.
-It's so hard to let go of all the expectations we had for ourselves and our life and turn our efforts to learning to live with the changes that pain brings.
+It's so hard to let go of all the expectations we had for ourselves and our life and turn

 You speak about depression.
 It's a big problem for me.
 I just started with a new counselor here.
 He's a psychologist who's familiar with chronic pain and illness.
 My doctor told me she would be surprised if I *wasn't* depressed, under the circumstances.
 I know there are some things I need to work on.
 One of the biggest is taking my own advice which is to be patient and gentle with myself.
 I think this counselor will be a big help to me.
 I know part of the depression is probably caused by the pain medications themselves, but the largest part of it is the natural result of living day in day out with a chronic condition.
 I can't take antidepressant medications because I have bad reactions to them.